 Secretary - Astrid Swain

 join as there are no age requirements to be a junior club member.
 You must be 18 years old to hold an office and vote.

 Visit us on Facebook and please like us

 THE SUSSEX COUNTY STAMP CLUB

-The Sussex County Stamp Club holds meetings at, 7:00 to 9 p.m. the 2nd Wednesday of each month at St. John’s Hall, The Episcopal Church of St. John the Baptist, 307 Federal St., Milton.
+The Sussex County Stamp Club holds meetings at, 7:00 to 9 p.m. the FIRST Wednesday of each month at St. John’s Hall, The Episcopal Church of St. John the Baptist, 307 Federal St., Milton.
 DE .

 The formal meeting starts at 7:00 pm with club news and business, followed by the program and Auction.
 We typically have a 50/50 drawing at each meeting (1 ticket/$2) to benefit our programs.
 Visitors are encouraged to join us at 6:30 for a meet and greet with our regular members.